Meet Your Mentor

-William is the lead singer of Seattle's Jet City Rock band The Adarna.
-As of 2019, The Adarna released their 3rd album and completed their 8th National North America Tour including a performance at Bratfest alongside Bobaflex, Gin Blossoms, Rembrandts, Stryper, and Voodoo Fix.
+William is the lead singer of Seattle's Jet City Rock band, The Adarna.
+As of 2019, The Adarna recently completed their 10th US and Canada tour alongside Hinder and Saving Abel.
+They've released their 3rd album performing at festivals like Bratfest, Rocklahoma, Music Fights Back Festival, Rocklahoma, I Am Festival, Bratfest, All Age Rage Festival, Schools and Universities.
 In 2015, the band was also honored to perform for US Troops stationed in the Middle East as part of the bands Project Gratitude Tour.
-The Adarna is set for their 9th national TBA Tour in 2019.

 Tour dates to see William performing live are located below.